Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Good Market Info > About > Enterprises

-The Good Market commons is for enterprises that prioritize people and planet over profit maximization.
+The Good Market commons is for enterprises that prioritize people and planet over profit.

-The original meaning of enterprise is an undertaking, working together for a purpose.
-The word enterprise is used to include informal voluntary initiatives, unregistered startups, mutual aid groups, non-profit organizations, cooperatives, registered companies, networks of enterprises, and other initiatives.
+The word enterprise is used to include informal voluntary groups, unregistered startups, mutual aid groups, non-profit organizations, cooperatives, registered companies, networks of enterprises, and other initiatives.

-According to today’s dominant economic story, businesses exist to maximize profits for private shareholders, and they are expected to grow these profits at exponential rates.
+According to the 20th-century economic story, businesses exist to maximize profits for private shareholders, and they are expected to grow these profits at exponential rates.

 Social and environmental initiatives can be justified if they attract customers or workers, but the underlying priority is financial returns.
 There is an expectation of “shareholder primacy,” which means shareholders come first in all decisions.